michaelmackenzie/Multilepton_Analysis/tmva_training/README.md

 The ANN used here is the multi-layer perceptron (MLP).

 The most common method of training here uses `train_tmva.C`.
-This is used to load a TTree that is a merged list of TTrees from the `ZTauTauHistMaker`.
+This is used to load a TTree that is a merged list of TTrees from the `CLFVHistMaker`.
 This does some configuring, and then passes the tree to `TrainTrkQual.C` for the actual training.

 There is a map of strings to integers, that turns on/off different MVAs to be trained.